1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Camera_Based_2D_Feature_Tracking/README.md

 The distance ratio filter compares the distances (SSD) between two potential matches for keypoint descriptors.
 A threshold value of 0.8 is set to select the match with the minimum distance, identifying it as the correct match.
 This approach effectively reduces the number of false-positive matches in keypoints.

+## MP.7 Performance Evaluation 1

+We assessed the number of keypoints located within the bounding box of the preceding vehicle for each type of detector.
+Refer to the Results directory in: Task_MP7.csv

+Among the evaluated detectors, Harris detected the fewest relevant keypoints.
+The top three performers based on this metric were:

+* **FAST:** Consistently generated approximately 400 keypoints per image.
+* **BRISK:** Produced between 254 and 297 keypoints per image.
+* **AKAZE:** Yielded between 155 and 179 keypoints per image.